agordavidt/php-crud-operations-student-info/README.md

 This project demonstrates how to perform CRUD (Create, Read, Update, Delete) operations in PHP using a MySQL database.
 It is a simple system for managing student information using a web-based form.
 The application allows you to:

 - Add new student records to the database
-- View existing student records
+- Retrieve existing student records
 - Update student information
 - Delete student records